nitinjha607/leaflink-2.0/README.md

 - Suitable for Android OS.
 - Leaflink is designed for Android devices running Android 6.0 (Marshmallow) and above.
 - API keys are removed due to security reasons.
+- Google cloud Credits have been exhausted as of 10 May 2024 so the Application may not generate solutions

 #### There are two ways to install Leaflink: through the Google Drive or from the GitHub repository.